The financial hurdles ahead if it’s time to close your business

 “If you’re a sole trader and you owe money to your bank, you need to deal with the bank and come to an arrangement around the money owed,” said Stafford.
 “If it’s a limited company, the liquidator may agree the liability with the bank.
 The directors may be personally liable in respect of any personal guarantees.”

 It is very important that a business doesn’t continue to trade when it is losing money – and likely to continue doing so in the future.
 “We have seen too many cases of directors losing family homes and their pension funds as a result of putting good money in after bad,” said Stafford.
-“A big issue for entrepreneurs is that by definition, they are optimistic – but in the ongoing climate, it’s important to be realistic.”
+“A big issue for entrepreneurs is that by definition, they are optimistic – but in the ongoing climate, it’s important to be realistic about closing your business.”
 There have been many bitter pills to swallow in the ongoing pandemic – but if the writing is on the wall for your business, winding it up sooner rather than later should give you a better chance of starting afresh.

 PJ Lynch Company